leinir/relayboard-control/Readme.md

 unencrypted, the recommendation is to change this to something which is.
 It will, however, work without.

-Finally, you set `statusTopics` to a list line the one above.
+Finally, you set `statusTopics` to a list like the one above.
 This will cause the service to report on the current high/low state of eight further pins on the raspberry pi (that state detection mentioned in the introduction).
 The logic is the same as for `toggleTopics`, in that the order defines which input pin will be